How to Run Code Llama Locally

 GGUF is a new format introduced by the llama.cpp team on August 2023.
 It is a replacement for GGML.
 GGUF offers numerous advantages over GGML, such as better tokenisation and support for special tokens.
 Don't worry about the details, let's just say that we will use models with GGUF format.

-Like always, everything starts with the installation of the dependencies.
-So let's create a new virtual environment and install the dependencies.
+Lets starts with the installation of the dependencies.
+Create a new virtual environment and install the dependencies.

 python -m venv venv # I'm using Python 3.10.10